lfelipe-ferrao/lfelipe-ferrao.github.io/index.md

 ### Motivation

-Coffee is an widely-consumed beverage that drives a vibrant industry.
+Coffee is a widely-consumed beverage that drives a vibrant industry.
 Despite this importance, its sustainability is facing critical challenges including price volatility, limited access to genetic resources, the presence of new diseases and, in particular, accelerated climate changes.
 Genomic research in coffee could unveil crucial insights into the plant’s biological characteristics, including disease resistance, yield potential, and quality attributes.
-Some important projects lead by the University of Florida
+Some important projects led by the University of Florida

 ### Flavor to Cup (F2C)